 Yesterday I shared my list of Basic Pantry Staples for a Plant-Based Diet.
-Today I want to share my list of staples that need to be kept cold in the refrigerator or freezer with a few exceptions for fresh produce.
+Today I want to share my list of Fridge and Freezer Staples for a Plant-Based Diet.
+These are staples that need to be kept cold in the refrigerator or freezer with a few exceptions for fresh produce.
 Making changes to a healthier lifestyle can be difficult.
 Use this guide to make your journey toward a plant-based diet a little easier.

 - mixed veggies